altaiiiir/AIProjectManager/README.md

    ./run_streamlit.py

 ### Notes:
-- Replace `"yourusername"` in the clone URL with your actual GitHub username.
+- Replace `repo` in the code with your username and repo you want to create issues in.
+For example: `repo = "altaiiiir/test"`
 - Update the contact email at the end.
 - You can modify any sections to better fit your project or add additional details as needed.